Crawler Walkthrough

 You should now have a URL similar in general to this:

-Paste this string into the address field of a web browser and send it.
-It will return ten documents from your index, showing all of the fields in use and examples of their content.
+Paste this string into a Linux Bash command window (or a Powershell terminal on Windows) and send it.
+It will return ten documents from your index, showing all of the fields in use and their content.
 (Notice the products_ss custom field near the bottom of this list.)

 {